-- Support staff work with parents needing assistance with social or emotional issues. - Parents participate in school and district committee and involvement activities. - The Parent Engagement Center is provided with materials to aid parents in their work as volunteers.
+- Elderberry Elementary School holds parent meetings including SSC (School Site Council) and SELPAC (Site English Learners Parent Advisory Committee), SWD (Students with Disability Parent Advisory Committee) to actively communicate updates and topics relevant to families.
+Special guest speakers and presentations are shared. - Support staff work with parents needing assistance with social or emotional issues. - Parents participate in school and district committees and involvement activities. - The Parent Engagement Center is provided with materials to aid parents in their work as volunteers.
 The Center serves as a hub for parent volunteers to meet and engage with one another. - Various family engagement opportunities are calendared throughout the year to build relationships and fundraise for student incentives.
 Events include: Jog-a-thon, Spring Festival, Field Trips, Grade level parent workshops, Back to School Night, Open House and parent conferences.